Benefits of Game-Based Learning in the ESL Classroom

 1. Higher retention of vocabulary and language structures

-The retention numbers above come from research on active learning, and they align with what ESL teachers see in practice.
-When students use a word to answer a question, argue a team decision, or beat a timer, they are processing it at a deeper level than when they read it in a list.
+This tracks a well-established finding in cognitive science: retrieval practice — pulling information out of memory to answer a question — produces far stronger long-term retention than simply re-reading or re-hearing it.
+When students use a word to answer a question, argue a team decision, or beat a timer, they are retrieving it, not just reviewing it — processing it at a deeper level than when they read it in a list.

 Game-based learning in the classroom creates multiple exposures to the same language in compressed time.
 A student might encounter the word negotiate in a fill-in-the-blank question, hear a teammate say it, and use it again when explaining their team's answer.
 Three exposures in ten minutes, all in meaningful context.